GCroes/Vruchtgebruik/Vruchtgebruik/README.md

 **Note!**
 - The applications run over http.
-- The applications can run over https, but it is not supported by the run-local.ps1 script and configured to run over https as I do not know what type of local certificates you use.
+- The applications can run over https, but it is not supported by the run-local.ps1 script and not configured to run over https as I do not know what type of local certificates you use.

 🚀 Ready to run!!!!
 ---